USDAForestService/fs-open-forest-platform/README.md

 ### Continuous Integration, Continuous Deployment

-[Circleci 2.0](/docs/christmas-trees/process/Circleci-2-implementation.md) is used for continuous integration/deployment.
-The configuration file for circleci are found at [/.circleci/config.yml](/circleci/config.yml).
-An explaination of the checks performed by circleci are found at [/docs/christmas-trees/process/circle-checks.md](/docs/christmas-trees/process/circle-checks.md)
+[Jenkins 2.235.1] is used for continuous integration/deployment.
+The configuration file for jenkinsfile are found at (https://github.com/USDAForestService/fs-open-forest-platform/blob/dev/Jenkinsfile).

-The circleci configuration separates the tests into different jobs that run simultaneously to decrease build time e2e, pa11y tests, and all other tests.
+The Jenkins configuration separates the tests into different jobs that run simultaneously to decrease build time e2e, pa11y tests, and all other tests.

+Deployment to a dev server is configured to run on the `dev` branch.
-Deployment to a staging server is configured to run on the `dev` branch only.
+Deployment to a staging server is configured to run on the `staging` branch.

-#### Snyk
+#### Sonarqube

-Check the .snyk file under frontend and server for packages ignored by [snyk](https://snyk.io/).
-This file is managed by the `snyk wizard`. `snyk-protect` is run in the Procfile at server start-up.
+Check the new bugs and new vulnerability by scanning the code in dev,staging and master branch in each CICD deployment.

 ### Cloud.gov